sturdy5/notes/2021-does/2021-does-notes.md

 1. How can I feel confident attesting to the integrity and provenance of open soruce software components?
 No idea

-1. How can I feel confident attesting to how open source compoennts conform to secure softaware development practices?
+1. How can I feel confident attesting to how open source components conform to secure software development practices?
 No idea

 What happens if we start paying the open source maintainers to get them to help answer the above questions?